sayes2x/react-heartbeat/README.md

 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls]

-React Heartbeat is a simple React Componenant that will call a function that you provide at a regular interval.
+React Heartbeat is a simple React Component that will call a function that you provide at a regular interval.
 It should stay accurate within a few milliseconds as long as you run it.
 React Heartbeat will continue to call the function you pass to it as long as it is rendered, to stop it, just stop rendering React Heartbeat.

 [build-badge]: https://img.shields.io/travis/user/repo/master.png?style=flat-square
 [build]: https://travis-ci.org/user/repo